top of page

 After WW1 the people on Bernera released how isolated the island was and started a campaign for a permanent connection to the Lewis mainland.
 It was not until 1951 that public funding was granted and construction took place of the world's first pre-stressed concrete bridge, which opened in 1953.

-Today the white painted bridge is the life line of Bernera without which it is unlikely there would be permanent residents on Bernera.
+Today the white painted bridge, that was the life line of Bernera, is for pedestrians only.
+Without this bridge it is unlikely there would be permanent residents on Bernera now.

 Many people come to the bridge just to be able to walk over the Atlantic.